enrmarc/enrmarc.github.com/books.md

 summary  : Fuck
 ---

-Me gusta leer.
 No suelo anotar qué libros leo y no sé por qué pero voy a empezar a hacerlo ahora.

 #### *2015*